 Policy and Legal Rights

-It is the policy of St. Joseph’s College not to discriminate on the basis of disability in its academic programs, admissions policies, employment opportunities, financial aid or other school administered programs.
+It is the policy of St. Joseph's University, New York not to discriminate on the basis of disability in its academic programs, admissions policies, employment opportunities, financial aid or other school administered programs.
 This policy is implemented in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and other applicable federal and state statutes.

 Students with documented disabilities may request modifications, accommodations, or auxiliary aids which will enable them to participate in and benefit from all post-secondary educational programs and activities.